gridai/grid-docs/docs/features/sessions/5_attaching-datastores.md

 ls
 ```

-To create a session with a datastore in the CLI, you can do the following to get the latest version of the datastore name `DATASTORE_NAME`:
+To create a session with a datastore in the CLI, you can do the following to attach the latest version of the named datastore:

 ```bash
 grid session create --datastore_name DATASTORE_NAME